Google Software Engineer Onsite Interview: What Each Round Tests

 The New Round: Don't Let the AI Think For You

-Google is piloting a code comprehension round across select US roles in 2026.
+Beginning in the second half of 2026, Google is piloting an AI-assisted code comprehension round on select US teams, starting with early- and mid-career roles.
 Instead of building from scratch, you receive an existing codebase.
-Find the bugs, fix the inefficiencies, optimize it, with Gemini available as an assistant.
+Find the bugs, fix the inefficiencies, optimize it, with Gemini available as the approved assistant.
+The session is human-led, and the bar is what Brian Ong, VP of recruiting, called interviews that are "more reflective of how our teams are operating in the AI era."

 The interviewers have already seen what happens when a candidate pastes the problem into Gemini, nods at whatever comes back, and submits it.
 They have a word for that.
 It's not "hire."